Newborn Prep Information

 -Snacks.
 I always have things like fig bars/kind bars and bottled water on hand, but feel free to bring anything else you’d like.
 There is privacy in the studio to pump, if you need to!

--If you're bottle feeding, bring extra formula, babies may tend to be a little hungrier during our session.
+-If you're bottle feeding, bring extra formula.
+If you're nursing, be prepared to nurse on demand.
+Babies may tend to be a little hungrier during our session.
 Modeling is hard work, Mama!

 - Nursing moms, please avoid and foods that may cause gassiness 24 hours before our session.
 If you need any help with a list of foods to avoid, please let me know and I'll send it to you.

 Dad, or another family member is encouraged to leave with siblings after the family portion.
-Children are not allowed to be in the studio unless they're being photographed.
-My sitting room is small and also where my props are stored.
 Little ones can get bored fast, so please bring things to entertain your little ones if kiddos must stay.
 I ask that you respect my space and keep little ones from exploring with their hands in the prop room and studio.
 Thank you for understanding.

 Please let me know if you have any questions.